pars-linux/uludag/doc/en/package-review-process.rst

 The goal of package review process is to control that new packages are suitable for repository policy rules.

 The package review process steps on
 `Pardus Bug Tracking System <http://hata.pardus.org.tr>`_;

 #.
 If a bug is reported for a new package on bug tracking system, the process
    is start from this point.

 #.
 The developer that wants to maintain this package, assigns this bug
    to him/her self and changes the bug status to ASSIGNED.
 This operation can be done only by the members of "editbugs" group.

 #.
+The "Summary" part of the bug will contain the name of the package.
+The "Details"
+   part of the package will contain the description of the package which will exist in pspec.xml.
+   If the package is taken to review process because of some reasons (for example the package can be needed by a package in repository or can be a dependency of package in review.), this reason should be written in "Details" part.

+#.
+If the package will be taken to contrib repositories, this reason should be
+   written in "Details" part.

+#.
 For the bug report, the product is selected as "Review", and the component
    will be the appropriate repository component.
 The interested component